rockero241/Secure-AI-App-With-Auth/README.md

 # 🧠 AI-Powered Coding Challenge Generator

-An intelligent, full-stack web application that generates coding challenges using AI — built with modern tech from front to back.
+An intelligent, full-stack web application that generates coding challenges using AI, built with modern tech from front to back.

 > ⚡️ React + FastAPI + OpenAI + Clerk Auth + SQLAlchemy